-Reflections and observations on my life as a quilting cat lady.
+Reflections and observations on my life as

 "Think you can't change the world?
 Too late, you already have.
 It was changed for the better the minute you were born.
 There are more people than you can imagine who will never be the same because they came in contact with you, if only for a fleeting moment." ~Gail Purcell